Writing the Washington and Lee supplemental essays? Enroll in our college application boot camp to get the counseling and advising you need.

 Here is when you mention the ways in which you’ve learned about the university.

-You can also draw on the strong reasons as to why you want to attend Washington and Lee University.
+You also can draw on strong reasons as to why you want to attend Washington and Lee University.
 This will help you complete the second part of the prompt and have a full answer that flows together.

 Now, let’s start by organizing our thoughts around the second part of the question.
-In addition to any brainstorming you’ve already done to explain what attracted you to Washington and Lee, continue digging inside your thoughts to brainstorm a few more.
+Do some brainstorming to explain what attracted you to Washington and Lee.

 Here are some questions to guide you to discover what it is about Washington and Lee that really speaks to you as a prospective student.